 Likely, if you love to vape, you’ve ended up with a hand full of half-empty or faulty cartridges (or pens) laying around.
-They just don’t make em’ like they used to; bad cartridges are everywhere.
+They don’t make them like they used to; bad cartridges are everywhere.
 It seems wasteful to throw away these cartridges, even if it’s defective or the original vape pen no longer works properly.
 It’s packed full of highly potent extract, and one day you plan on getting it out.

-For many of us, throwing away a partially-full cart seems sacrilegious.
+For many of us, throwing away a partially full cart seems sacrilegious.
 Instead, we keep them stored in a stash box or junk drawer until we figure out what to do with them.
 Does this sound all too familiar?

 - Some Youtube stoners recommend smashing the cartridges to get at the good stuff.
 Breaking into your THC-concentrate cartridge is not only dangerous but desperate.
 If you follow the below steps, there should be absolutely no broken glass and no mess.

 - Do not use fire to heat the device or concentrate in the device.
-Vape pens and other such devices were never designed to encounter the flame from a lighter or blow torch.
-If you try to heat the cartridge with fire, you have to consider what else you might be heating.
+Vape pens and other devices were never designed to encounter the flame from a lighter or blow torch.
+If you try to heat the cartridge with fire, you must consider what else you might be heating.
 Plastics, heavy metals, and glues could quickly transfer from the device into the concentrate.
 Where does the concentrate go?
 Straight into your lungs.
 Therefore, do not use fire (lighters, torches, etc.) to heat the cartridge.

 - Know when to give up.
 While the following options should work for most carts on the market today – we haven’t tried them all.
 There very well may be a cartridge that doesn’t give up the final dregs of THC that easily.
 In this case, you’ll want to toss it.
 Your health and safety (and time) are not worth a few dollars (at most) of cannabis extract.